DavisNT/GoogleEarthVR-saved-renamer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## More information

+More information regarding Google Earth VR saved location file format can be found in: https://github.com/kbogert/kmz2gevr